ofcyln/ofcyln/README.md

 <h1> Hi there, my name is Fiko </h1>

 ### :milky_way: About Me
-I'm a front-end developer since 2012, and currently working as a Lead Front-End Developer at Nationale Nederlanden.
+Technical Manager and Lead Front-End Developer active since 2012, currently working as a Lead Front-End Developer at Nationale Nederlanden.
 I focus on building scalable, accessible, and user-friendly web applications while supporting the people who build them.
 I enjoy creating reliable solutions with tools like React, Angular, TypeScript, HTML5, and CSS3.

 Over the years, I ve taken on responsibilities beyond hands on coding, mentoring developers, guiding technical decisions, and helping teams stay focused through change.
 I care about performance, accessibility, and long term maintainability.